-The Pittsburgh Zoo & PPG Aquarium is a rain or shine facility.
+The Pittsburgh Zoo & Aquarium is a rain-or-shine facility.
 Rain checks and refunds will not be granted.
 In the event of severe weather, visitors may be refused entry into the park, or if already in the park, visitors may be asked to relocate to indoor facilities.

-Due to health, safety, operational, or weather concerns, certain areas of the park may be closed.
+Due to changing conditions including health, safety, operational, or weather concerns, certain animals may be unavailable for viewing, and areas of the park may close unexpectedly.
 Visitors must comply with staff requests in the event of an emergency situation.